openmetaversefoundation/libopenmetaverse/README.txt

 ---------

 1. Change to the directory you extracted the source distribution to
-2. run the prebuild file: % sh runprebuild.sh - This will generate the required nant build files
+2. run the prebuild file: % sh runprebuild.sh nant - This will generate the required nant build files and run nant with the correct buildfile parameter to build nant
-3. type "nant" to compile the library, example applications and tools.

 The library, example applications and tools will be in the bin directory